TonyBlanco/analisis_cabalistico_alma/tonyblanco-app/components/Tree/README.md

 # Tree of Life SVG

-This module provides a neutral, reusable Tree of Life visual stub.
+This module provides a neutral, reusable Tree of Life visual wrapper.
-It renders only geometry (nodes + paths) with optional highlights.
+It delegates to the canonical `SefirotInteractive` SVG and applies highlight and focus styles via props.

 ## Scope
 - Pure visual renderer